openvstorage/alba/README.md

 [Seagate's Kinetic Drives](http://www.seagate.com/gb/en/products/enterprise-servers-storage/nearline-storage/kinetic-hdd/) into a pool of storage that you can use as a storage backend for Open vStorage.

-Alba supports the usual set of features, like:
+Alba supports the following high-end set of features:

 * erasure coding
 * replication